 By understanding and applying these principles, you can enhance the stereo image of your mix, achieving a professional and polished sound.

-My Top 10 Best Reverb VST Plugins I Use In 2024
+My Top 10 Best EQ VST Audio Plugins I Use in 2026